Home for Global Students

 Gold Coast

 Gold Coast, the sixth-largest city in Australia, attracts tourists worldwide with its magnificent beaches and thriving nightlife.
-In addition, the cost of living in Gold Coast is relatively low, making it a more affordable option for international students.
+In addition, the cost of living on the Gold Coast is relatively low, making it a more affordable option for international students.
 It is one of the cheapest places to live in Australia.

 Average weekly cost of living: